The Singlet-Triplet Gap of Cyclobutadiene: The CIPSI-Driven CC($P$;$Q$) Study: Results and Discussion

 The situation with the lowest-energy $^{3}B_{1g}(D_{\rm 2h})$ potential is different.
-In this case, as shown in Table \ref{tab:table2}, the $T_{3}$ correlation effects, estimated, after subtracting the CCSD energies from their CCSDT counterparts, at about $(-25) - (-24)$ millihartree, barely vary with the automerization coordinate $\lambda$ and are accurately described by the CR-CC(2,3) approach, which reproduces the parent CCSDT energetics to within 60 microhartree across the entire $^{3}B_{1g}(D_{\rm 2h})$ PEC.
-Because of this very different behavior of CR-CC(2,3) compared to the lowest-energy singlet potential, which can be seen by comparing the $N_{\text{det(in)}} = 1$ CC($P$;$Q$) PECs in the (b) and (d) panels of Figure \ref{fig:figure2}, one ends up with a highly unbalanced description of the lowest singlet and triplet states of cyclobutadiene by the CR-CC(2,3) method, especially in vicinity of the barrier on the ${}^1A_{g}(D_{2\text{h}})$ potential.
-This is reflected in the errors characterizing the singlet--triplet gap values obtained with CR-CC(2,3), relative to CCSDT, which grow from $0.553$ kcal/mol at $\lambda = 0$ to $9.222$ kcal/mol when the $\lambda = 1$ square TS structure is considered [see the $N_{\text{det(in)}} = 1$ CC($P$;$Q$) values of $\Delta E_{\text{S--T}}$ in Table \ref{tab:table3}; {\it cf.}, also, Figure \ref{fig:figure2} (f)].
+In this case, as shown in Table \ref{tab:table2} and Figure \ref{fig:figure3}, the $T_{3}$ correlation effects, estimated, after subtracting the CCSD energies from their CCSDT counterparts obtained with cc-pVDZ, at about $(-25) - (-24)$ millihartree, barely vary with the automerization coordinate $\lambda$ and are accurately described by the CR-CC(2,3) approach, which reproduces the parent CCSDT energetics to within 60 microhartree across the entire $^{3}B_{1g}(D_{\rm 2h})$ PEC.
+Because of this very different behavior of CR-CC(2,3) compared to the lowest-energy singlet potential, which can be seen by comparing the $N_{\text{det(in)}} = 1$ CC($P$;$Q$) PECs in the (b) and (d) panels of Figure \ref{fig:figure5}, one ends up with a highly unbalanced description of the lowest singlet and triplet states of cyclobutadiene by the CR-CC(2,3) method, especially in vicinity of the barrier on the ${}^1A_{g}(D_{2\text{h}})$ potential.
+This is reflected in the errors characterizing the singlet--triplet gap values obtained with CR-CC(2,3), relative to CCSDT, which in the calculations using the cc-pVDZ basis set grow from $0.553$ kcal/mol at $\lambda = 0$ to $9.222$ kcal/mol when the $\lambda = 1$ square TS structure is considered [see the $N_{\text{det(in)}} = 1$ CC($P$;$Q$) values of $\Delta E_{\text{S--T}}$ in Table \ref{tab:table3}; {\it cf.}, also, Figures \ref{fig:figure4} and \ref{fig:figure5} (f)].
 Once again, the main problem resides in the neglect of the coupling between $T_{1}$ and $T_{2}$ clusters and their higher-rank $T_{3}$ counterpart in the CR-CC(2,3) approach, which results in a poor description of the ${}^1A_{g}(D_{2\text{h}})$ potential in the vicinity of the TS geometry that propagates into the similarly poor $\Delta E_{\text{S--T}}$ gap values.
 To bring the results closer to those obtained with CCSDT, the input variable $N_{\text{det(in)}}$ that controls the CIPSI runs preceding the CC($P$) and CC($P$;$Q$) steps must be increased.
-The results of the CIPSI-driven CC($P$) and CC($P$;$Q$) computations for the lowest ${}^1A_{g}(D_{2\text{h}})$ and $^{3}B_{1g}(D_{\rm 2h})$ potentials of cyclobutadiene and the gap between them using representative $N_{\text{det(in)}} > 1$ values are discussed next.
+The results of the CIPSI-driven CC($P$)/cc-pVDZ and CC($P$;$Q$)/cc-pVDZ computations for the lowest ${}^1A_{g}(D_{2\text{h}})$ and $^{3}B_{1g}(D_{\rm 2h})$ potentials of cyclobutadiene and the gap between them using representative $N_{\text{det(in)}} > 1$ values are discussed next.